Chances are, you didn’t look at one house, one apartment, one condo or one co-op before you chose the place you call home.

 - They make you responsible for securing the paperwork and delivering it to the lender.

-- They never approach you with strategies for lowering your premiums.
+- They never approach you with strategies for lowering your building insurance premiums.

 - They recommend an “off the shelf” policy with no customization.